-- a) Conflict with or obstruct implementation of the applicable air 1 quality plan? - Result in a cumulatively considerable net increase of any 1 b) criteria pollutant for which the project region is non-attainment under applicable federal or state ambient air quality standard? - C) Expose sensitive receptors to substantial pollutant \1\ concentrations? - Result in other emissions, such as those leading to odors 1 d) adversely affecting a substantial number of people?
+- 2 a) Conflict with or obstruct implementation of the applicable air quality plan? - 2 b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under applicable federal or state ambient air quality standard? - 2 c) Expose sensitive receptors to substantial pollutant concentrations? - 1 d) Result in other emissions, such as those leading to odors adversely affecting a substantial number of people?